keptn/keptn.github.io/content/docs/develop/operate/upgrade/index.md

 ```

 ### Job with Helm 3 Upgrade

+This option is recommended when you have a Kubernetes cluster with just Keptn installed.
+But please consider the warning:

 :warning: **Warning:** By using this upgrader job, **all** Helm releases are upgraded from Helm 2 to 3 and Tiller will be removed.
 This also includes Helm releases that are not managed by Keptn.
 If you have Helm releases on your cluster that are on version 2 and you do not want to upgrade, don't use this upgrader.